 Your bill is made up of the amount of energy you consume, multiplied by the price per unit.
 The price per unit can vary according to the time of day you use your electricity and what sort of contract you’re on.
 It can also vary depending on where you live, as each state and territory makes its own decisions about the costs of the various components involved in energy supply.

-Your gas and electricity tariff has two parts; a daily supply charge (sometimes called a service charge or fixed charge) and a usage charge (a consumption or variable charge).
+Your gas and electricity tariff has 2 parts; a daily supply charge (sometimes called a service charge or fixed charge) and a usage charge (a consumption or variable charge).

 This daily supply charge is the cost of getting electricity or gas to your place, even if you don’t use any, and appears on your bill as a total amount or in cents per day.